p-mongodb/tenex/README.md

 Ticket is automatically detected/inferred from branch name, PR description and PR comments.
 - Replace title and description of the PR with that of the head commit.

+#### Performance Information

+- Time taken for each build to run.
+- Builds ordered from slowest to fastest.
+- Slowest 20 RSpec examples for each build.

 ![PR](https://raw.githubusercontent.com/wiki/p-mongo/tenex/screenshots/pr.png)